cardano-foundation/CIPs/CIP-0100/README.md

  - Standardize a format for rich metadata related to cardano governance
    - Standardizing on JSON-LD provides an industry standard, yet highly flexible format for effectively arbitrary structured data
  - Standardize a minimal and uncontroversial set of fields to support "Minimal Viable Governance"
-   - This CIP fully specifies the Authors, Language, Justification, and External Updates fields
+   - This CIP specifies a minimal number of fields: hash-algorithm, authors, justification, external-updates, and @language
    - Each of these fields is essential for the global accessibility of this data, and enables tooling that promotes a well-informed voting populace
  - Leave that format open to extension and experimentation
    - JSON-LD has, built in, a mechanism for extending and experimenting with new field types